2lab-ai/layer9/docs/LAYER9_PRODUCTION_FEATURES_ASSESSMENT.md

 ## Production Readiness Score: 65/100

-While WARP has solid foundations for a web framework, it lacks several critical features needed for production applications, particularly around data persistence, internationalization, and production monitoring.
+While Layer9 has solid foundations for a web framework, it lacks several critical features needed for production applications, particularly around data persistence, internationalization, and production monitoring.
 The framework is suitable for prototypes and small applications but needs significant enhancement for enterprise use.